oxheadalpha/tezos-k8s/rpc-auth/README.md

 This assumes that you have followed the steps [here](../README.md) necessary to deploy a Tezos private chain.

-To deploy an RPC Authentication backend for your private chain:
+To deploy an RPC Authentication backend for your private chain, do either:

 - Run your original `mkchain` command with the flags you used (i.e. Zerotier flags), adding in the `--rpc-auth` flag: